mikeklepacz/CRM/replit.md

 ## Features
 - **Authentication**: Replit Auth with Admin and Agent roles
 - **Google Sheets Integration**: Direct editing of Store Database and Commission Tracker sheets
-- **Sales Dashboard**: Unified view of both sheets with column visibility controls and reordering
+- **Client Dashboard**: Unified view of both sheets with column visibility controls and reordering
 - **Inline Editing**: Edit cells directly in the dashboard, saves back to Google Sheets
 - **Row-Level Security**: Agents see all unclaimed stores + only their claimed stores
 - **Commission Tracking**: Track sales, follow-ups, and commissions per store